phillwatson/one-stop/README.md

 ## Manually Pushing Docker Images to GitHub Repo
 ### login to GitHub repo
 We need to login to our GitHub account using a Personal Access Token (classic).
-That token can be created in
+That token needs to be created in your GitHub account:
 1. Go to your GitHub account settings
 2. Navigate to Developer settings > Personal access tokens (https://github.com/settings/tokens)
 3. Click on "Generate new token" and select "Generate new token (classic)"